-Thoughts also change your brain by stimulating the production of brain chemicals which can change the structure and function of your brain.
+Thoughts also change your brain by stimulating the production of brain chemicals called neurotransmitters which can change the structure and function of your brain.

 Cognitive Distortions: Thoughts That Aren’t True

-See if any of these thought patterns sound familiar to you:
+See if any of these 10 common negative thought patterns sound familiar to you:

 - Dwelling obsessively on a single, unpleasant detail.